 What's more, you can now move a virtual machine toe, another server that runs the same hyper visor without wondering about hardware compatibility because each virtual machine is completely independent off the physical hardware.
 That's because the hyper visor

 John is blown away.
-He can now run all his three service is on the same side.
+He can now run all his three services on the same server.

 This has huge implications on his server room,

 one server to rule them all, which means better resource utilization.

 One server to bring them all, which means consolidation